magnificode-ltd/chatgpt-code-reviewer/README.md

 To use this github action, you will need to have a GitHub account and an OpenAI API key.
 Also you will need to configure a GitHub action workflow.

-1. Visit https://platform.openai.com/account/api-keys to generate a new OpenAi Api key.
+1. Visit https://platform.openai.com/account/api-keys to generate a new OpenAI API key.
 2. Add new key with a name `OPENAI_API_KEY` as described [here](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository).
 As a value set generated OpenAi Api key from the step 1
-4. In a repository you want to run this action, create a file: `.github/workflows/chatgpt-reviewer-github-action.yml` with the next content:
+3. In a repository you want to run this action, create a file: `.github/workflows/chatgpt-reviewer-github-action.yml` with the next content:
    ```yml
    name: chatgpt-reviewer-github-action
    run-name: chatgpt-reviewer-github-action